 Homesteaders know about needing some quick hot water and only being near an uncontrolled temperature source.
 This do-it-yourself project will walk you through creating your own mobile hot water heater, powered by the sun’s rays.

 It’s lightweight and includes handles so you can move it from place to place on the homestead as you need it.
 You’ll have hot water when you need it for anything from a cup of coffee to washing off lawn mats.

 It’s a pour-through, meaning no tanks for storage, only as-needed usage, but that’s still a nifty trick and you could add some insulated tanks if you find use for larger amounts of hot water over a period of a few hours.

 It only adds a few more minutes to the DIY and will just need a few minutes of maintenance daily for cleaning.
-In fact it’s easily customizable and you can also add timers, thermometers, and various other equipment for improvement.
+In fact, it’s easily customizable and you can also add timers, thermometers, and various other equipment for improvement.

-Even in forty degree weather, this heater will provide water up to 150 degrees – effective for a farm, but be careful, because improper use or handling will get you third degree burns.
+Even in forty-degree weather, this heater will provide water up to 150 degrees – effective for a farm, but be careful, because improper use or handling will get you third-degree burns.

 It uses copper tubing, which heats naturally with the strength of the sun.
-With a water hose connected to the converter, hot water will come out the other side.
+With a water hose connected to the converter, hot water will come out on the other side.